chocoteam/pychoco/paper/paper.md

 problems [@rossi_2006].
 Many CP solvers are currently available, and despite a generally shared common base, each solver exhibits specific features that make it more or less suited to certain types of problems and tasks.
-Performance and flexibility are important features of CP solvers, this is why most state-of-the-art solvers rely on statically typed and compiled programming languages, such as Java or C++.
+Performance and flexibility are important features of CP solvers, which is why most state-of-the-art solvers rely on statically typed and compiled programming languages, such as Java or C++.
 Because of this, CP has long remained a niche field that is difficult for non-specialists to access.
-Recently, the emergence of high-level, solver-independent modelling languages such as MiniZinc [@nethercote_2007], XCSP³ [@audemard_2020], or CPMpy [@guns_2019] has made CP more accessible by allowing users to seamlessly use state-of-the-art solvers from user-friendly interpreted languages such as Python.
-To make CP even more accessible to a wider audience, we developed pychoco, a Python library that provides all-inclusive binding to the Java Choco-solver library [@prudhomme_2022].
+Recently, the emergence of high-level, solver-independent modelling languages such as MiniZinc [@nethercote_2007], XCSP³ [@audemard_2020], and CPMpy [@guns_2019] has made CP more accessible by allowing users to seamlessly use state-of-the-art solvers from user-friendly interpreted languages such as Python.
+To make CP even more accessible to a wider audience, we developed pychoco, a Python library that provides an all-inclusive binding to the Java Choco-solver library [@prudhomme_2022].
 By all-inclusive, we mean that pychoco has no external dependencies and does not require the installation of Choco-solver or Java on the user's system.
 The choice of Python was motivated by its widespread use in the